 Later, Meenakshi marries her childhood friend Sethumadhavan (played by Indrajith Sukumaran).
 How Meenu’s crazy fandom causes troubles in the couple’s marital life form the plot of director Sajid Yahiya’s second movie.

 Performances in Mohanlal

 There used to be a time when I was in love with the bubbly characters portrayed by Manju.
 For example, Summer in Bethlehem, Aaram Thampuran or Daya, to name a few.
 But ever since she made her comeback to acting, only How Old Are You and Udaharanam Sujatha have impressed me so far.

-In ‘Mohanlal’, most of the time, you might get irritated watching the eccentric Manju.
-She tries her level best to overdo actions than what is actually required.
+In ‘Mohanlal’, the eccentric Meenukutty will irritate you most of the time.
+She tries her level best to overdo the actions of a Mohanlal fan.
 Annoying indeed!
 The movie is also overloaded with the good deeds done by the so-called Mohanlal fans.
 Mohanlal worship in this movie touches certain levels that could be hard to digest even for hardcore Mohanlal fans.
 For instance, in one of the scenes when a nurse asks for the blood group of a group of fans who had come to donate blood, one guy proudly announces that they all have only one blood group and that’s Lalettan (no comments! just facepalm).
 There are several such ‘fan moments’ throughout the movie and I really struggled to sit through those scenes.

 Also check: Chanakyathanthram movie review

 Were the makers actually trying to insult the multi-talented Indian actor with this movie ‘Mohanlal’?